aindilis/direst-need/README.md

 # direst-need
-A place to connect the homeless with online donors.
+A place to connect those in dire need such as the homeless with online donors.
 Web GUI Mockup.